 The reasons why we don't are pretty much all bad.
-It encapsulates the argument as a whole, really well: I can't imagine a better example.
-But it's not expanded upon and most people swept right past it.
+It encapsulates the argument as a whole; I can't imagine a better example.
+But it's not expanded upon and most people will sweep right past it.

-Below this comes an important part of the essay, practically it's thesis statement:
+Below this comes an important part of the essay, its real thesis statement:

 We could have these things but we chose not to — specifically we chose not to have the mechanisms, the factories, the systems to make these things.
 We chose not to *build*.